jaehyeon-kim/site/content/blog/2017-04-11-serverless-data-product-2/index.md

 ## Creating role and policy

 Before creating a role, it is necessary to create (user-based) policies so that the Lambda function can be given permissions to relevant AWS services.
 For the POC application, the function needs to download the model object (*admission.rds*) from S3 and to log messages to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).
-For the former, a tailered policy (*ServerlessPOC*) is created while an AWS managed policy (*AWSLambdaBasicExecutionRole*) is used for the latter.
+For the former, a tailored policy (*ServerlessPOC*) is created while an AWS managed policy (*AWSLambdaBasicExecutionRole*) is used for the latter.
 In a policy, permissions are defined in statements and the main elements of statments are shown below.

 * Effect - Allow or deny
 * Action - What actions are in effect?